continupodcast/GP2Mem-forOBSGraphics/readme.md

+## What's diferent in this version

+This is a fork of [ilya-ssh/GP2Mem](https://github.com/ilya-ssh/GP2Mem) extended with real-time JSON export, timing engine, and additional tooling for live broadcast overlays.

+---

+## 1. JSON Export

+Four files are now exported in real time to a configurable folder:

+- **`focused_car.json`** — position, lap, speed, gear, revs and throttle of the car currently on camera
+- **`sector_times.json`** — sector splits, colors (purple/green/yellow), gap to leader, post-lap window and out-lap detection for the focused car
+- **`timing_table.json`** — full 26-driver timing table sorted by best lap, including personal and global sector bests and live S1/S2 columns for the current in-progress lap
+- **`race.json`** — race order with gap to car ahead in real time, pit status, and retirement detection

+The export folder is configured directly from the UI via a native Windows folder picker.
+A **Reset Timing** button clears all accumulated timing data — useful before qualifying and practice sessions.

+---

+## 2. Fuel Drain Script

+You can use it to "eliminate" extra cars before the race if your F1 season doesn't have as much as 13 teams.
+The fuel drain duration is now configured in **seconds** (float, max 60s).
+The deadline is calculated using `time.monotonic()`, making the drain time consistent regardless of the game's refresh rate.
+Additionally, if memory writes are not enabled when firing, the script now prompts the user to enable them on the spot instead of silently doing nothing.

+---

+## 3. Focused Car Detection

+GP2Mem now reads which car is currently on camera from two mirrored memory addresses.
+The focused car index is updated every refresh cycle and used to populate `focused_car.json` and `sector_times.json`.
+If the primary address fails, it falls back to the secondary one automatically.

+---

+## 4. Main Table — New Columns

+The car table now includes the following additional columns:

+- **Foco** — marks which car is currently in camera focus
+- **splitNr** — current sector the car is in (0, 1 or 2)
+- **timeLastSpl1 / timeLastSpl2** — raw split times from the last lap
+- **timeLast / timeBest** — last lap and personal best lap times
+- **field_9E** — cumulative track position field used for gap calculation
+- **in_pits** — pit lane detection flag
+- **is_invisible** — retirement/out-of-race detection flag

+This is the OG Description
 # Disclaimer

 GP2Mem edits the memory of a running process.
 It can cause crashes, corrupted game state, or unexpected behavior.
 Use at your own risk.